 Maybe no one can?

-If YOU don’t have empathy, you are probably “broke” and your ex is better off without you.
+If YOU don’t have empathy, you are probably “broke,” and your partner is better off without you.

 And that goes BOTH WAYS.
-I mean, IF your ex didn’t have empathy?
+I mean, if your partner didn’t have empathy?
 Then YOU are better off without them.
 See?

 Works both ways.